CNAG-Biomedical-Informatics/convert-pheno/docs-site/docs/choose-a-conversion.md

 ---
 id: conversion-recipes
-title: Choose a Conversion
+title: CLI Conversion Commands
-sidebar_label: Choose a Conversion
+sidebar_label: CLI Conversion Commands
 slug: /conversion-recipes
 ---

+This is the command catalogue for the [command-line interface](use-as-a-command-line-interface).
 Start with the **input format**.
 The table lists its main outputs, required files, and a link to a working command.
-Format guides contain the less common options and input constraints.
+Format guides contain less common options and input constraints.

 <a id="choose-by-input-format"></a>